hampusgrimskar/taco/README.md

 # Taco

-## Build project from source
+## Dependencies

-### The following dependencies are required to build this project
+### Before installing, make sure you have the following dependencies installed on your system

 ### CMake